bbouille/bbouille.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-Deeply involved into SOGETI ITSEF and complex systems development, I gained a valuable experience in risk analysis, product security design an software development.
-Open source enthusiast, I focus on data processing, system security and user experience.
+Currently managing the Big Data security offer at Devoteam, I have a background in complex system development and IT security evaluation.
+I gained a valuable experience in risk analysis, security model and conformance consulting the past few year with Capgemini.

 ## About this blog

-This blog is a collection of my tech notes (how to, tutorials etc.).
+This blog is a collection of notes (how to, tutorials etc.) inspired by my experiences with new IT stuff.